 If you need to get cash on the island, here are the two ATM locations:

 The first ATM is the most popular and runs out of cash quite quickly.
-It’s usually best to withdraw your money in the morning as the ATM will more likely be empty before dinner time.
+It’s usually best to withdraw your money in the morning as the ATM will likely be empty before dinner time.

 The second ATM – located in a building behind it.
-If you are facing the building in which is the first ATM, turn right and walk a few steps towards the junction, then turn left.
+If you face the building in which is the first ATM, turn right and walk a few steps towards the junction, then turn left.

 There are also a few money exchange places in town if you need them.

 Best restaurants in Isla Holbox

 Roots – Our favourite pizza place.
 You have to eat there at least once.

 Races – Lovely seafood.
 We ate here on several occasions and the food never disappointed.